Constantius Gallus – 351-354 AD

 351-354 AD

-Flavius Claudius Constantius was originally named Gallus.
-He was a descendant of Constantius I Chlorus with his second wife Theodora.
+Flavius Claudius Constantius was initially named Gallus.
+He was a descendant of Constantius I Chlorus with his second wife, Theodora.
 Gallus was the half-brother of the future Emperor Julian II, the son of Constantius and Galla.
-He grew up at court in Constantinople under Constantine The Great, who was a descendant of Constantius I Chlorus with his first wife Helena.
+He grew up at a court in Constantinople under Constantine The Great, a descendant of Constantius I Chlorus with his first wife, Helena.

 Gallus married the widow Constantia, daughter of Constantine the Great.
-Her husband had not been so lucky, for he was murdered during the Palace Massacre.
-He was then raised to the rank of Caesar in March, 351 AD and at the same time his name was changed to Constantius.
+Her husband was not so lucky, for he was murdered during the Palace Massacre.
+He was then raised to the rank of Caesar in March 351 AD, and at the same time, his name was changed to Constantius.
 Gallus was made Governor of the eastern provinces and took up his residence at Antioch.
 However, Gallus was an evil ruler whose edicts were so harsh and oppressive that his subjects complained to the Emperor.
-His wife, Constantia, was said to have aided him in his crimes.
-Constantius IIthereupon wrote to Gallus, requesting his presence in Milan, and had him arrested while on the journey.
-Constantia set out to defend her husband but died during the journey.
-At Pola, in Istria, Gallus was tried, condemned and put to death during the winter of 354 AD.
+Constantia was said to have aided him in his crimes.
+Constantius II wrote to Gallus, requesting his presence in Milan, and had him arrested while on the journey.
+Constantia set out to defend her husband but died during the trip.
+At Pola, in Istria, Gallus was tried, condemned, and put to death during the winter of 354 AD.

 Monetary System